 I often wonder would I have ever saved and flown over to the US if you went to another team or stayed in Cleveland?
 Would I have stuck to the predictable L.A and NYC sporting destinations?
 I'll never know, I just sit and think how crazy all of this has been.

 I witnessed some of the greatest basketball ever because of you.
 I met people I never would have, because of you.
 No, this is not a Kelly Clarkson song.
-This past 18 months have quite simply all come down to you.
-I continue on in Miami as a Heat fan regardless and I do hope you make the town of Ohio feel they way I d did these past years.
+These past 18 months have quite simply all come down to you.
+I continue on in Miami as a Heat fan regardless and I do hope you make the town of Ohio feel the way I did these past few years.